Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths

 \begin{enumerate}[itemsep=2pt,topsep=0pt,parsep=0pt,partopsep=0pt] \item Start with trajectories $q(t)$ from MD and with an initial guess for the free energy and diffusion profiles. \item Compute $-\log \mathcal{L}(\theta)$ for the initial data. \item Make a random change of the free energy and diffusion profiles and compute the new $-\log \mathcal{L}(\theta)$. \item Use a Metropolis criterion to accept or reject the new parameters. \item Repeat $N_\mathrm{iter}$ times the procedure. \end{enumerate}

-Note that alternatives to stochastic Monte Carlo optimization could be used, however we appreciate the simplicity and generality of this approach, that do not require to estimate derivatives $\partial \mathcal{L}/\partial\theta$.
-Clearly, a decent initial guess of the parameters can facilitate the optimization: without requiring any additional data besides the projected MD trajectories, an approximate value of $D$ in a free-energy minimum can be estimated from the variance of $q$ divided by its autocorrelation time \cite{Hummer05}.
-As sketched in Fig. \ref{fig:algorithm} the input trajectories $q(t)$ typically contain a final part fluctuating in the bottom of a well, that can be employed in the latter formula.
+Note that alternatives to stochastic Monte Carlo optimization could be used; however, we appreciate the simplicity and generality of this approach, that does not require estimation of the derivatives $\partial \mathcal{L}/\partial\theta$.
+In all cases, we set $N_\mathrm{iter}=10^6$.

+The initial guess of the parameters can facilitate the optimization of the likelihood function: without requiring any additional data besides the projected MD trajectories, an approximate value of $D$ in a free-energy minimum can be estimated from the variance of $q$ divided by its autocorrelation time~\cite{Hummer05}.
+As sketched in Figure \ref{fig:algorithm} the input trajectories $q(t)$ typically contain a final part fluctuating in the bottom of a well, that can be employed in the latter formula.
 The profile $D(q)$ is simply set equal to the constant estimated value.
-Alternative more complex techniques could also be used (see e.g. Ref. \cite{Daldrop18}).
 As for the initial $F(q)$, we found that the specific form is largely irrelevant.
 For the sake of simplicity we start from a flat profile $F(q)=0$.

-An important parameter is the time resolution employed for analyzing the MD trajectories, which are stored as $N$ discrete frames separated by a time stride $\tau$: $q(t) \equiv q(k\tau), k=1,...,N$.
-In fact, it can be expected that this parameter affects the accuracy with which the adopted form of the Langevin equation (here overdamped) can model the original MD data.
-We explicitly addressed this problem, by testing different $\tau$ values and by providing clear diagnostics able to predict what choices lead to accurate models.

-We demonstrate the algorithm by optimizing Langevin models from synthetic data of double-well potentials as well as from MD data (TPS simulations) of the interaction of fullerene dimers C$_{60}$ and C$_{240}$ in water, as described in the following sections.